All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Should I avoid GLP-1 medications if I already have osteoporosis?

 Not necessarily, but it requires careful management.
 The metabolic benefits of treating obesity can be significant, even for patients with osteoporosis.
-However, these patients should have a comprehensive bone protection plan in place before starting treatment, including possible prescription bone-building medications, close monitoring with DEXA scans, and aggressive nutritional support.
+But these patients should have a thorough bone protection plan in place before starting treatment, including possible prescription bone-building medications, close monitoring with DEXA scans, and aggressive nutritional support.
 Work closely with your provider to weigh the benefits and risks.
 GLP-1 therapy for patients with osteoporosis

 How does GLP-1 bone loss compare to bariatric surgery bone loss?